Avarude Raavukal

 Avarude Ravukal is a 2017 Indian Malayalam-language film written and directed by Shanil Muhammed.
 It features Asif Ali, Unni Mukundan, Vinay Forrt, Honey Rose, Milana Nagaraj, and Nedumudi Venu.
 It was produced by Ajay Krishnan under the banner of Ajay entertainments.

 The film was released on 23 June 2017 to mixed reviews.

 Plot

-It's a story woven around three youngsters who are from different places and their search for a new life in Cochin City.
+The film follows three youngsters from different places and their search for a new life in Cochin City.
 Ashik, Sidharth, and Vijay stay together in the house of an old man named Scobo Jones for free by solving a puzzle.
-How Jones teaches them that there are two ways to approach a problem and that often only one path, that too with repetitive effort, will turn struggling events into unexpected bliss form the plot of the movie.
+How Jones teaches them that there are two ways to approach any problem and that often only one path, that too with repetitive effort, will turn struggling events into unexpected bliss forms the plot of the movie.

 Production

 In 2015 Shanil Muhammed, who earlier directed the Malayalam children's film, Philips and the Monkey Pen, announced the film titled Avarude Ravukal with Asif Ali, Unni Mukundan, and Honey Rose in the lead roles.
 The shooting of the film held at Kochi, Salem, Attappadi, Munnar and Vagamon.

 The film's producer, Ajay Krishnan, committed suicide on 24 April 2016, a month before the scheduled release of the film.
 It was widely reported that the producer was unhappy after watching the preview of the film and was also having some financial problems.
 Ajay's girlfriend Vineetha Nair also committed suicide a week after Ajay's death.
 Ajay's untimely death delayed the release of the film and it was released one year later on 23 June 2017.